Many or all companies we feature compensate us. Compensation and editorial

 5. Get your cash and pay any necessary fees.
 The final step is signing off on the leaseback agreement.
 At this stage, you can get your cash.
 If you’re staying in the home, you’ll transition from owner to renter on the date of signing.

 The leaseback company may require an appraisal to determine the home’s value.
-You won’t always need a real estate agent, you might consult with one if you have questions or want a second opinion on whether it’s the right move.
-If you’re working with an agent, let the leaseback company know upfront.
+You won’t always need a real estate agent, but you might consult with one if you have questions or want a second opinion on whether it’s the right move.
+Let the leaseback company know upfront if you’re working with an agent.

 FAQ